×

 When we asked people living in Stavanger about club and activities where newcomers can meet others, they responded:

 "Expats in Stavanger can join a variety of clubs and activities, such as sports teams, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending church services.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," wrote one member in Stavanger.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," explained one expat living in Stavanger, Norway.

 AGS Worldwide Movers